 The catheter that is placed in the vessel is also critical.

-• rat catheter checklistFirst, it should have a round tip to help with insertion and decrease trauma to the inner lining of the vessel walls.
-(If you do have a catheter with a round tip, don’t trim the distal end in surgery!)
+First, it should have a round tip to help with insertion and decrease trauma to the inner lining of the vessel walls.
+(You should never trim a round catheter tip and never use a beveled tip catheter.)

-The connection between the catheter and the outside world (the Vascular Access Button™ if you are following the recommendation above) deserves special attention with IVSA studies because you are trying to extend patency as long as possible.
+The connection between the catheter and the Vascular Access Button™ connector deserves special attention with IVSA studies because you are trying to extend patency as long as possible.
 With the proper inner diameter-to-outer diameter fit it should be nearly impossible to pull the tubing off the connector; the PU tubing will shrink down as it stretches.
 (That said, be sure to leave enough slack in the catheter because with your improved system your animals may be growing larger than they have in the past.)
 However, if you force fluids through the catheter, either manually during a flush or with the syringe pump during a dose, and that catheter is blocked or kinked, you can generate very high pressures.
 If you push hard enough the weakest point in the line will leak.
 Sometimes the culprit is an external connection, but it is physically possible to cause a leak, and even a disconnection, where the catheter connects to the button.
 The best solution to this is to make sure these forces don’t occur, but if warranted you can take extra steps to secure this connection:

-1. you can place a suture around the joint,
+- you can place a suture around the joint,

-3. you can bond the catheter to the button or we can do this for you (but this has the disadvantage that the surgery must be done in reverse, potentially exposing the catheter tip to contamination as it is tunneled through the body).
+- you can bond the catheter to the button or we can do this for you (but this has the disadvantage that the surgery must be done in reverse, potentially exposing the catheter tip to contamination as it is tunneled through the body).

 For more information, see our blog post, What Does it Take to Disconnect a Rodent Catheter?

-Video: Rat VAB Tether Connection
+Video: Rat VAB™ Tether Connection

 IV Self-Administration Equipment for Mice